davidfokkema/artist/_sources/tutorial.txt

     graph.histogram(n, bins)
     graph.save('polar_plot')

-This imports the :class:`artist.PolarPlot` class from artist.
+This imports the :class:`artist.plot.PolarPlot` class from artist.
 Then a histogram is created with bins ranging from 0 to 360.
 The result:

 .. image:: images/tutorial/polar_plot.png